lukastk/PyRossGeo/docs/Configuration files.tex.md

     </tbody>
 </table>

-## `cnode_parameters.csv` (Defining the parameters of the infection model in the commuterverse)
+## `cnode_parameters.csv`

 The model parameters for each commuterverse node is given in `cnode_parameters.csv`.
-For each commuter node $(\alpha,i,j,k)$, which represents age, home and origin, and destination respectively, `cnode_parameters.csv` sets the model coefficients.
+For each commuter node $(\alpha,i,j \to k)$, which represents age, home and origin, and destination respectively, `cnode_parameters.csv` sets the model coefficients.

-This configuration file works in largely the same way as [`node_parameters.csv`](#nodeparameterscsv-defining-the-parameters-of-the-infection-model), and so ground covered there will not be repeated in this section.
+This configuration file works in largely the same way as [`node_parameters.csv`](#nodeparameterscsv), and so ground covered there will not be repeated in this section.

 **Example:** Parameters for the SEAIR model at the commuter nodes